 Tickets to the 2017 NWSL Championship are available at NWSLsoccer.com/championship or by calling (855) ORL-CITY.

 About Orlando Pride:

-The Orlando Pride, OCSC’s National Women’s Soccer League franchise, began league play in 2016 – breaking the league’s single-match attendance record in its first home game with 23,403 fans in attendance.
+With three major professional teams, Orlando City Soccer Club (OCSC) has established itself as one of the preeminent Clubs in professional soccer.
+The Orlando Pride, OCSC’s National Women’s Soccer League franchise, began play in 2016 – bringing professional women’s soccer to Orlando for the first time.
 The team is led by renowned Head Coach Tom Sermanni, former manager for the Australian and U.S. women’s national teams.

 For more information on the Orlando Pride, visitwww.Orlando-Pride.com or follow us on Twitter, Facebook or Instagram.